 Varsity and experienced high school boys can enroll in the league format individually or as a team.
 Players will be assigned to a team if registering individually.

 Boy's box lacrosse is 6 v.
 6 at one time.
-Games will include five minute warm up, two 22-minute running halves with a five minute half-time.
-Games will be played at 3:00 and 4:00 PM on field three.
+Games will include ten minute warm up, two 20-minute running halves with a four minute half-time.

 There will also be periodic updates and additional information about the lacrosse schedule and teams.
 Check the website regularly for updates.

 Players sign up individually and will be assigned to a team according to school, experience, position and time of registration.
 This will be league play.
-Teams will be assigned a game time for the session based on the number of teams entered.
+Teams will be assigned a weekly game time based on the number of teams entered.
+The time will rotate.